NixOS/nix/doc/manual/src/command-ref/nix-build.md

 # Description

-The `nix-build` command builds the derivations described by the Nix expressions in paths.
+The `nix-build` command builds the derivations described by the Nix expressions in *paths*.
 If the build succeeds, it places a symlink to the result in the current directory.
 The symlink is called `result`.
 If there are multiple Nix expressions, or the Nix expressions evaluate to multiple derivations, multiple sequentially numbered symlinks are created (`result`, `result-2`, and so on).

-If no paths are specified, then `nix-build` will use `default.nix` in the current directory, if it exists.
+If no *paths* are specified, then `nix-build` will use `default.nix` in the current directory, if it exists.

-If an element of paths starts with `http://` or `https://`, it is interpreted as the URL of a tarball that will be downloaded and unpacked to a temporary location.
+If an element of *paths* starts with `http://` or `https://`, it is interpreted as the URL of a tarball that will be downloaded and unpacked to a temporary location.
 The tarball must include a single top-level directory containing at least a file named `default.nix`.